School of Journalism and Strategic Media

 See and Hear What Our Students Say

-The College of Media and Entertainment, of which the School of Journalism is a part, has launched the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
-With the center’s opening, the School will further expand its course offerings that emphasize the acquisition of digital multimedia skills.
+The School of Journalism and Strategic Media is a part of the College of Media and Entertainment[MOU3] , and includes the Center for Innovation in Media, bringing together the University’s two campus radio stations, WMOT and WMTS, and the school newspaper, Sidelines, along with TV broadcasting facilities.
+The Center compliments the School curriculum with further opportunities to acquire and use digital media skills.

 There are five concentrations within the school, each with its own core faculty:

-These sequences are designed to provide practical skills and experience in laboratory courses, fieldwork and internships while acquainting students with the history, theory, ethics, social responsibility and law of mass communication.
-Admission to the School requires candidacy in one of the concentrations.
+These concentrations provide practical skills and experience through classes, laboratory courses, fieldwork and internships, while acquainting students with the history, theory, ethics, social responsibility and law of media communication.

-The College of Media and Entertainment also offers graduate studies leading to a Master of Science degree in Media and Communication.
+The College of Media and Entertainment offers a graduate program leading to a Master of Science degree in Media and Communication.

-Students may also minor in the School of Journalism.
+Students may minor in the School of Journalism and Strategic Media.
 Options include Journalism, Public Relations, Advertising and Visual Communication.